sumithkumar07/kairo/README.md

 ### Live Webhook Trigger (`webhookTrigger` node)

 *   **Base URL:** Live webhooks are exposed at `/api/workflow-webhooks/YOUR_PATH_SUFFIX`.
 Replace `YOUR_PATH_SUFFIX` with the value configured in the `webhookTrigger` node.
 *   **Workflow Storage:** For a webhook to be triggered in a live environment, the workflow containing it **must be saved to the server** (using the "Save As..." or "Save" feature in the editor).
-Workflows saved only to the browser's local storage are not accessible by the webhook API route.
+Workflows saved only to your browser's local storage are not accessible by the webhook API route.
 *   **Security Token:** If a `securityToken` (e.g., `{{credential.MyWebhookSecret}}`) is configured in the `webhookTrigger` node, the incoming live request must include an `X-Webhook-Token` header with the matching resolved secret value.

 ### AI Agent Hub API (`/api/mcp`)